breakingdottech/breakingdottech/README.md

 - Privilege escalation techniques across multiple platforms
 - CTF writeups to sharpen your offensive skills
 - Tutorials on setting up and exploiting complex environments
 - Tools, tips, and walkthroughs for real-world pentesting
+- Secure coding and deployment principles from a break-to-fix perspective

 > The mission
-I’m continuously learning and sharing my journey, tools, techniques, and experiences from my journey into offensive security and red teaming.
+To make open-source software more secure by thinking like an attacker.
+By breaking vulnerable machines, insecure K8s clusters, and misconfigured systems,
+I learn, document, and share how to defend better.
+Eventually, the goal is to teach how to build more secure infrastructure,
+write hardened code, and think like a red teamer — to secure like a blue teamer.

 Let’s break technology, together!